University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 Who are our SVLOs?

-We currently have 20 members of staff who are trained SVLOs from a variety of departments across the university.
+Members of staff who are trained SVLOs from a variety of departments across the university.

 The service is being administered by a member of the Student and Campus Life Wellbeing team who is also an SVLO.